 Setting up a trust can be a great way to protect your assets and ensure that your wishes are carried out after you pass away.
 But before you decide to set up a trust, it's important to understand the advantages and disadvantages of doing so.
 One of the main advantages of setting up a trust is that it can help you avoid probate court.
 This means that your personal and financial affairs remain private, and you maintain control of your finances even after you die.

 It also reduces the possibility of a judicial challenge.
 However, it's important to note that switching assets to a revocable trust won't save you from income or wealth taxes.
 While assets held in an irrevocable trust are generally out of reach of creditors, this isn't true with a revocable trust.
 Another disadvantage of setting up a trust is that it can be expensive and time-consuming.

-Trusts also don't offer special wealth tax benefits or asset protection.
-If a creditor needs to gain access to assets, they can do so with those who are in a trust unless certain provisions are made.
-While putting your house in a trust has many benefits, there are also some downsides.
-On the one hand, setting up a trust is time-consuming and can be expensive.
+You'll need to file additional legal documents and pay the appropriate legal fees.
+Additionally, you'll need to re-title all of your assets in the trust's name, which can be time-consuming and costly.
+Trusts also don't offer any special wealth tax benefits or asset protection.
+If a creditor needs to gain access to assets, they can do so with those held in a trust unless certain provisions are made.